-As provided by article 521 of the Companies Code, the Company is headed by a board of directors acting as a collegial body.
+As the Company has opted for a monistic governance model, the Company is headed by a board of directors acting as a collegial body.

 The board of directors manages the Company with a view to the growth of turnover and productivity by providing entrepreneurial leadership and enabling risks to be assessed and managed.
 The board of directors is accountable to the shareholders' meeting.